Find Grad Schools

 4 Yearly Graduations

 Texas A&M University - College Station is the 16th most popular school in the nation for students seeking a master's degree in chemical & physical oceanography.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
 During the most recent year for which we have data, 4 people received their master's degree in chemical & physical oceanography from Texas A&M College Station.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #20